-Alabama quarterback Tua Tagovailoa may be riding high after leading the Crimson Tide to a comeback in the national championship game, but the young player clearly hasn't forgotten about how Alabama got to that game.
+Alabama quarterback Tua Tagovailoa was riding high after leading the Crimson Tide to a comeback in the national championship game, but the young player clearly hasn't forgotten about how Alabama got to that game.

 In a passionate Twitter post, Tagovailoa stood by his teammate Jalen Hurts, saying "for all the fans that are against Jalen, you against me too."

-Tagovailoa was dramatically inserted into the national championship game against Georgia after Hurts had been ineffective in the first half.
-Tagovailoa, a true freshman seeing his first major play of the season, led an Alabama comeback from down 13-0, as the Crimson Tide were able to capture their fifth title under head coach Nick Saban with a 26-23 overtime victory.
+Tagovailoa was dramatically inserted into the 2018 College Football Playoff National Championship game against the Georgia Bulldogs after Hurts had been ineffective in the first half.
+Tagovailoa, a true freshman seeing his first major action of the season, led an Alabama comeback from down 13-0, as the Crimson Tide were able to capture their fifth national title under head coach Nick Saban with a 26-23 overtime victory.